2021 Bulgarian general election: Results

 Polling stations opened at 08:00 and closed at 20:00.
-Kiril Petkov and Asen Vasilev were viewed as the winners of the legislative elections.
+Kiril Petkov and Assen Vassilev were viewed as the winners of the legislative elections.
 Their party (We Continue the Change) received more than 25% of the vote.
 GERB remained second with more than 22%.
 DPS finished third place with over 13%, overtaking BSP, who finished fourth with around 10%.
 There Is Such a People, the winner of the previous election, was seen as the election loser, dropping to fifth with less than 10% of the vote.
 Democratic Bulgaria also dropped significantly in support, losing over 50% of their voters from the previous election and receiving only around 6% of the vote.
 Lastly, Revival managed to enter the parliament with around 5% of the votes, running on a campaign of Bulgarian nationalism and opposition to vaccine mandates.
 Stand Up BG!
-We're coming! lost all their seats in the parliament, receiving only 2%, whilst IMRO did not succeed in entering parliament.
+We're coming! lost all their seats in the parliament, receiving only 2%, whilst VMRO did not succeed in entering parliament.

 We Continue the Change won the most votes in 14 districts of the country, including all three in the capital, Sofia.
 They also won in major cities such as Burgas, Varna and Plovdiv.
 GERB—SDS won in 12 districts, including Sofia-Oblast, Gabrovo, and Blagoevgrad.
 DPS was first in five districts in Kardzhali and Razgrad, as well as in Targovishte, Silistra, and Shumen.
 The results of the overseas vote differed from those in the country, as DPS received the most votes abroad with over 38% support.
 In second place abroad was We Continue the Change with over 22 percent.
 There Is Such a People, which was helped by the votes abroad, finished third, and GERB—SDS came fourth.

 Incumbent president Radev received around 49% of the vote and was forced into a runoff against university professor Gerdzhikov on 21 November.
 Shortly after the second round of the presidential elections, President Radev was projected to win another term with nearly two-thirds of the vote, according to exit polls published by Alpha Research and Gallup International.
 Voter turnout stood at a record-low 33.7% and 3.0% of people who went to the polls did not support either of the two candidates, according to Alpha Research polling agency.